scipy/scipy/scipy/spatial/qhull_src/README.txt

   - Download and extract Qhull (either GitHub, .tgz file, or .zip file)
   - Load src/qhull-all.pro into QtCreator
   - Build
+  - qhulltest depends on shared libraries QtCore.a and QtTest.a.
+They may need to be copied into the bin directory.
+On Windows, copy Qt5Core.dll and Qt5Test.dll, e.g., qt/5.11.2/msvc2017_64/bin
+  - If qhulltest fails without an error message, check for missing Q54Core.dll and Qt5Test.dll

 -------------------
 Working with Qhull's C++ interface